kgnzt/tria-prima/README.md

 ## Deployment

-Tria-prima offers simple deployment management.
-Compilation assets are pushed to S3 and can be served by an asset server.
+Tria-prima provides deployment management.
+Assets are pushed to S3 and where they can be served by an asset-server.

 ## Compile

-> Compiles all frontend assets into a single bundle.
+> Compiles assets into a bundle.

-* environment default=development
-* index default=index.hjs
-* name default=javascript
-* directory default=dist
-* bucket default=application
-* region default=us-west-1

     npm run tria-prima-compile

+## Push

+> Pushes assets to S3.

+    npm run tria-prima-push

 ## Deploy